PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="customblockpage"></a> Custom Block Page

-Block page could be customize.
-Under this configuration you need to specify the URI to an blocking page html file (relative to servers root).
+Users can customize the blocking page to meet their branding and message requirements.
+Specify the URL to a blocking page html file.
+The page can also implement reCaptcha.
+See <docs location> for more examples of a customized reCaptcha page.

 **default:** nil